 Employer tuition contributions

-The MISE program is designed for working professionals.
-Many employers provide educational benefits, so check to see if your employer contributes toward continuing education tuition.
+If you are a working professional, many employers provide educational benefits, so check to see if your employer contributes toward continuing education tuition.
 Learn how to apply different types of tuition payments on the Student Fiscal Services website.

 The Office of Student Financial Aid helps students navigate the types of aid available for attending the University of Washington, including scholarships, grants, and loans.
 Contact the Office of Student Financial Aid at email@example.com or 206-543-6101.